A US vehicle importer and eight other companies have submitted letters of intent to acquire debt-ridden SsangYong Motor, the company said on Friday.

 US-based Cardinal One Motors, SM Group, and Edison Motors Co confirmed they joined the race to acquire the financially troubled carmaker to expand their business portfolios.

-SsangYong did not provide names of the nine companies citing the confidentiality agreement with the potential investors, reports Yonhap news agency.
+SsangYong did not provide the names of the nine companies citing the confidentiality agreement with the potential investors, reports Yonhap news agency.

 US businessman Duke Hale, chief of Cardinal One Motors, founded HAAH Automotive Holdings Inc seven years ago to import vehicles from China for US sales and tried to acquire SsangYong through the business entity.